Living with nature in mind

 Continue reading

-Little terns nesting at Winterton in their hundreds
+Little terns nesting bonanza at Winterton Beach

 Each summer, I head out to Winterton to see the little terns nesting.
 On a warm afternoon in July, I’m heading across the heath to the beach, excited about seeing these remarkable birds again.
 One year, I arrived too late and most of the birds had left.
 Another year, the terns were mostly breeding at Eccles.
 Once, I decided to go after the breeding season, but the beach felt so empty.
 Winterton is best when the electric fence is up and the terns are back from Africa!